menahemelbaz/ai-lecture-assistant-showcase/README.md

 ## Configuration

 The extension settings page allows users to add, update, or remove their personal OpenAI API key.
-The key is stored locally in Chrome extension storage and is used for direct requests to OpenAI.
+The key is stored locally in Chrome extension storage and is used only for direct requests to OpenAI.
+On first install, the settings page opens automatically so the user can add their key before using the extension.

 <img src="assets/api-key-settings.png" alt="OpenAI API Key Settings" width="800">